We use cookies to personalize content and to analyze our traffic. Please decide if you are willing to accept cookies from our website.

 Lunch & Networking

-From Sandbox to Scale: Implementing Risk-Proportionate AI Regulation in UK Healthcare
+From Sandbox to Scale: Using the AI Airlock to Surface and Explore Real-World Challenges in Regulating AI in UK Healthcare

 Bridging Human and Machine: Designing Trustworthy AI Systems for Clinical Decision-Support in Healthcare